Middlebury Shield

 Honor Code Pledge: Faculty reserve the right to require the signed Honor Code pledge before grading any assigned academic work.

-Community Accountability: Middlebury faculty members who suspect a student of violating Middlebury’s Academic Honesty Policy are expected to contact a judicial affairs officer to discuss their concerns.
+Community Accountability: Middlebury faculty members who suspect a student of violating Middlebury’s Academic Honesty Policy are expected to contact the Dean of Students to discuss their concerns.

 C. Undergraduate Honor System